Turkey earthquake survivors face despair, as rescues wane

 As the scale of the disaster comes into view, sorrow and disbelief have turned to rage over the sense there has been an ineffective response to the historic disaster.
 That anger could be a political problem for Turkish President Recep Tayyip Erdogan, who faces a tough reelection battle in May.

-Meanwhile, on Monday, rescuer workers, including coal miners, found a woman alive in the wreckage of a five-story building in Gaziantep province.
+Meanwhile, rescue workers, including coal miners who secured salvage tunnels with wooden supports, found a woman alive Monday in the wreckage of a five-story building in Turkey’s Gaziantep province.

+Syrian authorities said a newborn whose mother gave birth while trapped under the rubble of their home was doing well.
+The baby, Aya, was found hours after the quake, still connected by the umbilical cord to her mother, who was dead.
+She is being breastfed by the wife of the director of the hospital where she is being treated.

 David Alexander, a professor of emergency planning and management at University College London, agreed.
 But he added that the odds were not very good to begin with.